wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.md

 what the error message is, rather than bringing it to the attention of the user.

+## What good tools do

+Contrast the above with grep:

+{% highlight sh %}
+$ grep --baf .
+grep: unrecognized option '--baf'
+{% endhighlight %}

+One line, on stderr, exit code 2.
+The user knows exactly what went wrong.
+No usage dump, no helpful suggestions, no tutorial.
+The user can type `grep --help` if they need a refresher.

 In short, assume your users are semi-competent beings who can type '-h' if they need to and are able to understand the implications of a simple error message like "permission denied".
-You are not writing a tutorial; you are provided a description of the error that occurred.
+You are not writing a tutorial; you are providing a description of the error that occurred.
 Make it succinct.
 Don't write out a bunch of useless verbiage that will almost always be ignored.